Seafarer's professions and ranks: Engineering officers

 The engineers are also called technical officers.
 They are responsible for keeping the ship and the machinery running.
 Today, ships are complex units that combine a lot of technology within a small space.
 This includes not only the engine and the propulsion system, but also, for example, the electrical power supply, devices for loading and discharging, garbage incineration and fresh water generators.
-An engineer is commonly considered a high officer in ranking in the ship.
+An engineer is commonly considered a high ranking officer on the ship.

 Chief engineer

 The chief engineer on a merchant vessel is the official title of someone qualified to oversee the engine department.
 The qualification for this position is colloquially called a "chief's ticket".

 The chief engineer, commonly referred to as "The chief", or just "chief", is responsible for all operations and maintenance that have to do with all machinery and equipment throughout the ship.
-The chief engineer is the highest ranking officer in the engineering department and reports directly to the captain.
+The chief engineer is the highest ranking officer in the engineering department and in rank they are same as the ship’s captain. chief engineer and captain both are top of the ladder officers on ship.
+As both a heading different departments it is very important that they have a mutual understanding between each other.